-CERC has entered into heating-degree day swaps in the past for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season.
-However, NGD did not enter into heating-degree day swaps for the 2015-2016 or 2016-2017 winter seasons.
+CERC entered into heating-degree day swaps for certain NGD Texas jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the 2017-2018 winter heating season, which contained a bilateral dollar cap of \$8 million.
+However, CERC did not enter into heating-degree day swaps for NGD jurisdictions for the 2015-2016 or 2016-2017 winter heating seasons.